GittyBittyLitty/OpenEPaper/hardware/Troubleshooting-Access-Points.md

 When you make your own Access Point consisting of an ESP32 or ESP32-S2, and a epaper tag, some things can go wrong.
 This page lists the most common errors.

+## Package loss/time out errors at the WiFi connection

+Disable 'BSS Transition' on a Unify WiFi Access Point, because enabling seems to cause this.
+The WiFi stack of the esp32 is very simple, so sophisticated WiFi protocol enhancements might confuse it.

 ## Wiring errors

 Pay very good attention on the correct wiring.
 If you use the pins as predefined in platformio.ini, you will be able to do OTA updates, which saves you a lot of time.